💡 How to Use Static Resource in Salesforce to Style the File Upload Component (LWC)

 🧠 Step 4: Deploy and Test

-Deploy your component and use it in a Lightning App Page or Record Page.
-You’ll now see that the file upload drop zone spans the entire width and looks clean and professional.
+Deploy the component and add it to a Lightning App Page or Record Page.
+You’ll see a wider, cleaner file upload UI.

 🧾 Conclusion